Sannis/node-mysql-libmysqlclient/README.markdown

     $> npm install mysql-libmysqlclient

-Also you can build latest source code from repository.
-This way is described in developers documentation.
+You can also build latest source code from repository.Please refer to the developers documentation for more information.

 Contributing
 ------------

-I will be happy to hear tips from the more experienced programmers.
+I'm happy to hear tips from the more experienced programmers.
 If you are interested in wide MySQL usage in Node.JS applications, leave your comments to the code.
 I'll be glad to see your forks and commits in them :)